ionStici/frontend/mds/css/media-queries-intro.md

   `print` will target prints only.
 We also have `screen` type only for screens.

-  If you don'y specify any media type for your CSS, it will automatically have a media type value of `all`
+  If you don't specify any media type for your CSS, it will automatically have a media type value of `all`

   Four Media Types: `all`, `screen`, `print`, `speech`